adjust/windows_sdk/README.md

 Adjust.TrackEvent(adjustEvent);
 ```

-This can be combined with callback parameters, of course.
+This can always be combined with callback parameters.

 When you set a currency token, Adjust will automatically convert the incoming revenue into the reporting revenue of your choice.
 Read more about [currency conversion here][currency-conversion].